BergQuester/v8tr.github.io/_posts/2018-03-09-reflection-use-cases.md

 ## Wrapping up

 Reflection provides great opportunity to combine it's dynamic features together with Swift static type system.
-Besides the 3 use cases demonstrated in this article,
+Despite being rather limited, it can bring high value to your production code by reducing boilerplate you write.
+Besides the above examples of so-called dynamic Reflection, you might want to observe static code generators like [Sourcery][sourcery-repo] and [SwiftGen][swiftgen-repo] which might be another good solution to some of these problems.

 [reflection-def]: https://en.wikipedia.org/wiki/Reflection_(computer_programming)